DianaStrahilova/friends-quiz-pp2/README.md

 #### Purpose
 The quiz is designed to challenge the knowledge of users, containing ten fun quiestions from the show.
 After clicking on an option, the user is immediately notified if their choice was correct or incorrect by highlighting the correct/incorrect answers.
-The final score shows the number of correct/incorrect answers, along with a congatulating message with the user's name (optional) and an engaging 'Play Again?' button.
+The final score shows the number of correct/incorrect answers, along with a congatulating message with the users' name and an engaging 'Play Again?' button.

 #### Audience
 The quiz targets anyone who has ever watched the show to test their knowledge, while also having fun.